let-def/texpresso/README.md

 `(customize-variable 'texpresso-binary)` to let you set the path to texpresso binary (`<where you cloned the repository>/build/texpresso`).

-To work correctly, `texpresso` needs `texpresso-tonic` helper; when copying them, make sure they are both in the same directory.
+To work correctly, `texpresso` needs `texpresso-xetex` helper; when copying them, make sure they are both in the same directory.

 `M-x texpresso-display-output` will open a small window listing TeX warnings and errors on the current page.
 Use `M-x texpresso-next-page` and `M-x texpresso-previous-page` to move between pages without leaving Emacs.